iotaledger/iota.rs/bindings/python/README.md

 #### is_address_valid(address): bool

-Checks if a given address is valid.
+Checks if a str is a valid bech32 encoded address.

 | Param   | Type             | Default                | Description               |
 | ------- | ---------------- | ---------------------- | ------------------------- |